friesian horse breed

 Friesian Horse Lifespan

-As Friesian Horses have evolved under the watchful eyes of breeders, their unique characteristics have been carefully cultivated.
+As Friesian Horses have evolved under the watchful eyes of breeders, their unique characteristics were carefully cultivated to be used as war horses.

 Yet, this focus on maintaining their distinct heritage may have unintentionally contributed to their comparatively shorter lifespans.